 Whilst both Ancestry and Find My Past might hold some of the same records, the way in which these can be searched varies.Tweet

-So FMP’s better right?
+So FMP is better right?
 If only it were that simple.
-Whilst FMP’s address search is superior, Ancesty enables you to search the census for a named person AND other persons they may be living with.
+Whilst FMP’s address search is superior, Ancestry enables you to search the census for a named person AND other persons they may be living with.
 You can specify the name of a mother, father, spouse, children, siblings.
 It’s powerful stuff.
-Let me give an example of the power of this search tool.
+Let me give an example.
 I’m looking for the Smith family, in London.
 Needle.
 Haystack.
 Despair.
 However, I know that John Smith was married to Jane Smith and by 1911 they had 4 children; William, Edward, Elizabeth and Anne.
 All of these names are ridiculously common.
 But the number of families containing all of these names at all the right ages is considerably less than the number of couples named John and Jane Smith.

 By contrast on FMP you can only search for your guy living with one other household member.
 Fine if you’re looking for Mrs Happy Dance McUnusual and her husband Fantastico.
 Not so handy for John and Jane Smith.